This article was medically reviewed by Dr. Verma

 In today’s fast-paced, always-on world, many people are looking for ways to slow down and relax.
 Hot Yoga is a form of exercise that is rapidly growing in popularity because it does just this.
 It combines the benefits of traditional Yoga with the gains of a heated room.
 You feel more relaxed because the body relaxes more in a warm environment.
 And because of the heat treatment, you get to open up your body’s natural detoxification pathways due to sweating.

-- History and origin of Hot Yoga
+- History and Origin of Hot Yoga

-- Different types of Hot Yoga along with their minor differences or similarities
+- Different Types of Hot Yoga

-- Benefits of Hot Yoga
+- How can Hot Yoga benefit you?

 So, What is Hot Yoga?